AninditaBasu/indica/docs/how_to_curse.md

 description: Find and read the soliloquies and monologues in Rig Veda
 author: Anindita Basu
 og_title: Vedic curses
+og_description: Find and read the soliloquies and monologues in Rig Veda
 og_image: images/VS_2.png
 ---